Learnware-LAMDA/Learnware/docs/workflows/client.rst

     user_info = BaseUserInfo(
         semantic_spec=user_semantic, stat_info={rkme_table.type: rkme_table}
     )
-    learnware_list = client.search_learnware(user_info, page_size=None)
+    search_result = client.search_learnware(user_info)

 Heterogeneous Table Search
 ----------------------------------------
-When you provide a statistical specification for tabular data, the task type is "Classification" or "Regression", and your semantic specification includes descriptions for each dimension, the system will automatically enable heterogeneous table search.
-It won't only search in the tabular learnwares with same dimensions.
-The following code will perform heterogeneous table search through the API:
+For tabular tasks, if the task type is "Classification" or "Regression", and you have provided a statistical specification along with descriptions for each feature dimension in the semantic specification, the system will enable heterogeneous table search.
+This is designed to support searching models from different feature spaces preliminarily.
+The following code example shows how to perform a heterogeneous table search via the API:

 .. code-block:: python